MIT-Emerging-Talent/ET6-foundations-group-10/collaboration/communication.md

 <!--
-    this template is for inspiration, feel free to change it however you like!
+    This template is for inspiration, feel free to change it however you like!

-    Careful! be sure to protect your privacy when filling out this document everything you write here will be public so share only what you are comfortable sharing online you can share the rest in confidence with you group by another channel -->
+    Careful! be sure to protect your privacy when filling out this document everything you write here will be public so share only what you are comfortable sharing online you can share the rest in confidence with your group by another channel -->

 # Communication